How Can You Modify A Child Support Order in Arizona?

 Some child support modifications occur as an operation of law.

 Specifically, the Arizona Court of Appeals held in the Heidbreder v.
-Heidbreder case that a trial court is required as a matter of law to evaluate a modification of child support whenever the court modifies child custody or parenting time orders even if neither party requested a modification of the child support amount.
+Heidbreder case that a trial court is required as a matter of law to evaluate a modification of child support whenever the court modifies child custody or parenting time orders even if neither party requested a change in the child support amount.

 Contact Our Scottsdale Arizona Child Support Attorneys